-The Bitcoin fever is a real magnet for thieves of all kinds who come up with a multitude of ways how to steal crypto.
-It turns out that Bitcoin stealers target not only big companies but individual users with modest amounts in their crypto wallets as well.
-Chainalysis has recently revealed that $14 billion of crypto assets have been stolen in 2021, which is an increase of 79% compared to the previous year.
-You need to have a better idea of how to protect crypto these days.
-We will keep you aware of cyber threats that might be lurking around the corner.
+The Bitcoin fever is a real magnet for thieves who come up with many ways to steal crypto.
+It turns out that Bitcoin stealers target not only big companies but individual users with modest amounts in their crypto wallets.
+Chainalysis recently revealed that $3.8 billion of crypto assets were stolen in 2022, an increase of 15% compared to the previous year.
+You need a better idea of how to protect crypto these days.
+We will keep you aware of cyber threats lurking around the corner.

 Nobody can tell you the exact figures, but cryptojacking might be the most popular scheme of stealing crypto.
 According to the confession from Cisco, a multinational tech juggernaut, about 70% of their cloud security clients suffered from this type of malware in 2020.

 How to steal crypto using this malware?
 The criminals focus their efforts on stealing computing power for mining crypto.
 Cryptojackers can stealthily use someone else’s computer or server resources over long periods of time without anyone suspecting something is amiss.

 At least 5% of all Monero (XMR) had been mined this way by 2018, according to a report from Palo Alto Networks.
 Except for this coin, cryptojackers can mine Ethereum, Dogecoin, ZCash, Ravencoin, etc. Bitcoin stealers don’t use cryptojacking malware because it takes special equipment to mine BTC rather than personal computers.